 Candidates who meet the eligibility requirements will be selected based on their:

-1. Interest – candidate desires to lead and shepherd health services research in rapidly changing health care settings and demonstrates special interest in the focus of research at the Seattle HSR&D Center
+1. Interest – candidate desires to conduct health services research in rapidly changing health care settings and

-2. Potential – candidate demonstrates likelihood of ability to succeed in a career incorporating health services research for US Veterans
+2. Potential – candidate has a high probability of success in incorporating health services research for US Veterans into

 OAA started the VA Advanced Fellowship Program in health services in 1991 when a broad array of concerns was challenging health care delivery in VA and across the nation.
 These concerns ranged from issues involving approaches for incorporating patient perspectives in decision making to quality, cost, and measurement issues.
 Few physicians had the training in health services research needed to address these critical issues, and the need for such trained physicians was increasingly dramatically.
 In response, OAA started the training program to develop a cadre of physicians with health services expertise for the VA health care system and to foster the development of high quality health services research and development at local and national levels.